It’s amazing to me, the “things” stuck in my body.

 And then, as always, I look around at my life, at the world, at the beauty and the love and the awe, and let that in to fill up the places that were stuck-filled with gunk.
 I look for reasons to laugh and to smile.
 I look for yellow birds, and green leaves against a blue sky, and sunsets (and rises).
-I hold my son tight (too tight for him at times) and text my daughter silly messages and snuggle with my husband.
+I hold my one kid tight (too tight for him at times) and text my other kid silly messages.
 I watch the Olympic gymnastics, read a book, meditate, and play.

 I choose love.

 I’d love to hear your thoughts, and please share this post with others if it resonates with you!